tinybirdco/zero-to-tinybird/README.md

 * Introduction to Materialized Views
     * Purpose and example use cases.
-    * Improving performace by filtering and aggregating at ingest time, not query time.
+    * Improving performance by filtering and aggregating at ingest time, not query time.
     * Temporal rollups.
     * State/Merge functions.